 Ingrid lives with her old Staffy-mix girl who was rescued off the streets of Philadelphia and together they have taken home the gold in Olympic Snuggling.

 I love reading, of course.
 But I definitely need my time outside.
-I still love trees so I hike whenever I can.
+I love trees so I hike whenever I can.
 I used to do some flying trapeze and would love to get back to either that or rock climbing.

 Does your dog hike with you?

 Yes, she prefers hikes in the woods to walks in the city.
 She kayaks too.
 She doesn’t like to swim so she stays in the boat.

 Scarlett Grey.
 I named her after two characters in Neil Gaiman’s story ‘The Graveyard Book’.